SunCCNY/NAIRR-SMLM/README.md

 ## AI
 Due to its highly informational and computational efficiency, an AI built on neural network and deep learning is particularly suitable to serve as a localization algorithm in SMLM.

-# Dataset
+# Datasets
 ## Components
 Each dataset consists of two components:

 (1) A set of emitter locations (2D/3D coordinates) representing the original superresolution image;

-(2) A data movie consisting of a sequence of data frames generated with the emitter locations according to the model of data movie [5-8].
+(2) A data movie consisting of a sequence of data frames synthesized with the emitter locations according to the model of data movie [5-8].

 ## Model of data movie
 The model of data movie consists of two sub-models: